 Other examples include projects awarded funding under a joint call for proposals from the NANO2021 and PETROMAKS 2 programmes.
 This call resulted in two research projects that apply nanotechnology for enhanced recovery of immobile oil.
 The projects exemplify how industry-relevant basic research can help to boost recovery rates from fields on the Norwegian shelf.

-The DEMO2000 programme is an important funding instrument for testing new technology solutions in the petroleum industry.
-Its purpose is to reduce the industry’s costs and risks by providing funding for pilot and demonstration projects.
-The DEMO2000 programme functions as a collaborative arena for the petroleum and supplier companies, and is open to any Norwegian business that supplies technology to petroleum companies on the Norwegian shelf.
+The DEMO2000 is a tool that lies further in the innovation chain.
+Here the purpose is to test new technology solutions in the petroleum industry.
+The goal is to reduce the industry’s costs and risks by providing funding for pilot and demonstration projects.
+The DEMO2000 programme also functions as a collaborative arena for the petroleum and supplier companies, and is open to any Norwegian business that supplies technology to petroleum companies on the Norwegian shelf.